kofhagstrom/iban-validator/README.md

 The REST API is built using FastAPI, and has one endpoint

-> GET api/v1/iban-validation/{iban}
+> GET api/v1/iban-validation/{IBAN}

-which validates the IBAN number given in "{iban}"
+which validates the IBAN number given by "IBAN".

 # Requirements